angystallone/ProbShakemaps/README.md

 > * CorrelationModel: as required from openquake.hazardlib.correlation.
 > * CrosscorrModel: as required from openquake.hazardlib.cross_orrelation.
 > * vs30_clustering: `True` value means that Vs30 values are expected to show clustering (as required from openquake.hazardlib.correlation).
 > * truncation_level: number of standard deviations for truncation of the cross-correlation model distribution (as required from openquake.hazardlib.cross_correlation).
+Note that the truncation feature is lost if you use correlation (see OpenQuake documentation).
+This parameter is only accounted for when 'NoCrossCorrelation' is selected by the user.
+> * seed: Random seed to ensure reproducibility in sampling from the GMMs.

 4) <ins>fileScenariosWeights.txt</ins> --> File with scenarios weights (optional).
 The file must be put in the folder `INPUT_FILES` (do not rename it).